stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 #HSLIDE

-## Open Education is like shopping, only better
+## Open Education == super shopping ?

-Getting things is free

-So is returning things

-Trimming one's collection is just as important (and difficult) as building it.
+Free to get things

+Free to get rid of things

+#HSLIDE

+## Trolley problem 2.0

+You can't put in everything

+#HSLIDE

+## We need new metaphors

+How about several trolleys?

 #HSLIDE